FlameFractal/SNU-Mess-Menu-Notifs/README.md

 ![screenshot](/imgs/screenshot.png)

 ## Version history
+	7. save and retrieve 'users' from disk, incase of restart/crash
+	6. send menu based on time of B/L/D
 	5. added telegram commands
 	4. ability to subscribe new users to notifications
 	3. scheduled thrice a day using heroku scheduler and cron.py